-The Lone Star Brahmas return eight skaters for the 2020-21 season, including Joey Baez, Cole Beilke, Jack Collins, Andrew DeCarlo, Mitchell Digby, Stefan Miklakos, Dylan Smith and Joey Trazzera.
+The Lone Star Brahmas return ten skaters for the 2020-21 season, including Joey Baez, Cole Beilke, Luke Burke, Jack Collins, Andrew DeCarlo, Mitchell Digby, Stefan Miklakos, Malcolm Palmer, Dylan Smith and Joey Trazzera.
 Brahmas media spoke to each player to learn about the abrupt end to the 2019-20 year, off-season activities and what they are looking forward to for the upcoming NAHL season.

 NORTH RICHLAND HILLS, TEXAS — To say Jack Collins had a “different” beginning year in the North American Hockey League would be a massive understatement.
 The rookie appeared in all four preseason games, scoring not only his first goal as a Brahma, but the first Brahma goal of the 2012-20 season in a 3-2 overtime win against the Kenai River Brown Bears.
 Collins then returned to North Richland Hills ready to be an offensive force on the ice–until injury struck.
 The forward missed several games before appearing again, only to suffer a season-ending lower body injury.
 In his own words, that’s “all in the past”, as Jack Collins is healthy and ready to take care of business.
 Keep reading to learn more about the Canton, N.Y. native.